 When to see a doctor

-Make an appointment with your doctor if you have signs and symptoms that worry you.
+Make an appointment with your health care provider if you have signs and symptoms that worry you.

 - Pain so severe that you can't sit still or find a comfortable position